vivekkpai/gettingandcleaningdata_courseproject/README.md

 The script proceeds to read the feature names as follows.

-    1. Read the feature names - file:
+1. Read the feature names;
-        **UCI\_HAR\_Dataset/features.txt**
+    file: **UCI\_HAR\_Dataset/features.txt**

 2. Extracts only the features for mean and standard deviation

 3. Removes parenthesis from the names and converts to lower case

 4. Renames the features to a "friendly format" - see **CodeBook.md**

 5. Replaces all dashes by underscores

 ## Data set reading